opensearch-project/project-website/_posts/2024-12-xx-hybrid-search-optimization.md

 We went for two relatively simple algorithms: linear regression and random forest regression.
 We applied cross validation, regularization, and tried out all different feature combinations.
 This resulted in interesting findings that are summarized in the following section.

 **Dataset size matters**: Working with the differently sized datasets revealed that the amount of data matters when training and evaluating the models.
 The larger dataset reported a smaller Root Mean Squared Error compared to the smaller dataset.
-It also results in less variation of the RMSE scores within the cross-validation runs (i.e. when comparing the RMSE scores within one cross validation run for one feature combination).
+It also results in less variation of the RMSE scores within the cross-validation runs (that is when comparing the RMSE scores within one cross validation run for one feature combination).

 **Model performance differs among the different algorithms**: the best RMSE score for the random forest regressor was 0.18 compared to 0.22 for the best linear regression model (large dataset) \- both with different feature combinations though.
 The more complex model (random forest) is the one that performs better.
 However, better performance comes with the trade-off of longer training times for this more complex model.